Caenocholax fenyesi: First Instar Larvae

 The function of the first instar is to find a suitable host.
 Physical environmental conditions affect the lifespan at this stage, so it is short-lived.
 At this stage, individuals have a scleratized cuticle and are brown and 70-80 um long, not including the caudal filaments.
 Ventral regions of the head, thorax, and abdomen are serrated, and dorsal and lateral surfaces are mainly smooth.
 Legs are slender and spined, and tarsi have single joints, no claws, and ventral modifications to resemble adhesive pads.

 There are three pairs of pits on the dorsal surface of the head.
 There are three ocelli 3-4 um in diameter; one located ventrally and two dorsally/ventrally.
 There is a distinct invagination on the median anterior margin.
 Antennae are positioned lateral to the mouth and appear filiform but have also been described as having three segments with a long arista on the second segment.

 Each segment of the thorax has spiny sternal sclerites, a pair of dorsal pits, and a ventral-lateral pair of pits.
 Some spines and serrations extend from the edge of the segment on the ventral side[1].
 Tarsi on the legs of the prothorax and mesothorax have pads.
 The metathorax has three finger-like projections anteriorly to each coxa.

 The abdomen has 10 segments with short, spiky projections on the lateral surface and serrations, spines, and two pairs of setal bristles on the ventral surface.
 Segments 1-4 have a pair of ventral-lateral setaceous spines that are 4.5 um long[1].
-Segments 4-7 each have a pair of 0.5-1.5 um-long spines on the ventral posterier edge.
+Segments 4-7 each have a pair of 0.5-1.5 um-long spines on the ventral posterior edge.
 Segments 7-10 have small, broad serrations on the posterior sternum ventrally.
 There are two pairs of bristly lateral/dorsal setae 11 um long on segment 9 and one pair of 40. um-long caudal filaments on segment 10, which are used for jumping.